 You can apply to the EU Settled Status Scheme.
 For questions about how to apply, you may want to contact the EU Settlement Resolution Centre, either online or by calling 0300 123 7379.

 For more on no recourse to public funds, see the section below.

 You won't qualify for homeless help from the council if you're seeking asylum.

 You can apply for asylum support instead if you have nowhere to live while the Home Office looks at your asylum claim.
-If you're under 18 and on your own, children/social services will provide you with somewhere to live until you turn 18 or get a final decision on your asylum claim.
+If you're under 18 and on your own, Social Services may provide you with somewhere to live until you turn 18 or get a final decision on your asylum claim.